netobserv/network-observability-operator/docs/FlowCollector.md

         <td><b>deploymentModel</b></td>
         <td>enum</td>
         <td>
-          deploymentModel defines the desired type of deployment for flow processing.
-Possible values are "DIRECT" (default) to make the flow processor listening directly from the agents, or "KAFKA" to make flows sent to a Kafka pipeline before consumption by the processor.
-Kafka can provide better scalability, resiliency and high availability (for more details, see https://www.redhat.com/en/topics/integration/what-is-apache-kafka).<br/>
+          `deploymentModel` defines the desired type of deployment for flow processing.
+Possible values are:<br> - `DIRECT` (default) to make the flow processor listening directly from the agents.<br> - `KAFKA` to make flows sent to a Kafka pipeline before consumption by the processor.<br> Kafka can provide better scalability, resiliency, and high availability (for more details, see https://www.redhat.com/en/topics/integration/what-is-apache-kafka).<br/>
           <br/>
             <i>Enum</i>: DIRECT, KAFKA<br/>
             <i>Default</i>: DIRECT<br/>